DKW F102: Release and problems

 While the DKW Junior was still the most successful small car in West Germany at the time, customers started to find the two-stroke engine to be inconvenient and generally outdated.
 This led to F102 not achieving the sales figures that the company had hoped for and caused Auto Union serious economic problems.

 The causes of this quite abrupt loss of image included problems with the automatic fresh oil system: After cold winter nights, the oil in the reservoir was so viscous that the engine could not be lubricated, as was the case with prolonged coasting (downhill driving), so that many engines were damaged by piston seizures and galling.
-Such problems in the cold could have been contained with modern fully synthetic motor oils with a high viscosity index, but such oils were not yet available in the 1960s.
 Warranty and goodwill services put a strain on the balance sheet and customer confidence.

 Another problem, especially of the F102 model, was the fact that the three-cylinder with 400 cm³ displacement per cylinder had reached the end of its development possibilities and even larger two-stroke engines were not established in the automotive industry.

 In order to reduce the gasoline consumption, which is quite high in everyday operation, DKW resorted to a simple and successful means after a few months of production.
 Halfway through spring kinematics, the accelerator pedal was subjected to a significantly increased resistance to give the driver a better feeling for the power he was demanding from the engine.
 Such an accelerator pedal with a pressure point was also later used in the Trabant 601, whose fuel consumption was also regarded unfavorably high due to the two-stroke cycle in relation to the engine output.

 End of production

-Attempts with a two-stroke V6 engine failed.
+Attempts to field a two-stroke V6 engine failed.
 The era of two-stroke engines in West German automobile construction ended with the F102.

-By March 1966, 52,753 (or possibly 53,053) vehicles were produced, of which only about 25,000 could be sold.
-It was the last model developed by Auto Union before the Volkswagen take-over and with the end of production of the DKW F102, which was officially sold as Auto Union, the DKW brand disappeared from the car market.
+By March 1966, 52,753 (or possibly 53,053) vehicles had been produced.
+It was the last model developed by Auto Union before the Volkswagen take-over and with the end of production of the DKW F102, which was officially sold as an Auto Union, the DKW brand disappeared from the car market.

-Under Volkswagen control, the F102 provided the basis for the later Audi F103 models and revived the Audi brand that existed in what was then Auto Union before the Second World War, in 1938.
+Under Volkswagen control, the F102 provided the basis for the later Audi F103 models and revived the Audi brand which had been part of the pre-war Auto Union concern.